TobiasThiessen/Python/TensorflowOD_CustomModel/readme.md

 3. Update labels in "pythonfilename.py" to match labels from previous step.
 4. From main.py uncomment a model

+# Ideal Improvements:
+#### Write_Records
+Should only be called when image numbers or labels change.

+#### Stop using OS to call CMD
+Very inefficient and hard to keep track.

-## Extra Information:
+# Extra Information:
 #### How to label:
 > python labeling.py

-The script can be
+The script should ideally be ran in the VENV of the project, as it will already have the installed modules necessary.

 #### Model Zoo:
 https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md